Frequently Asked Questions

 How was BCU formed?

 We spoke to all of our colleagues before we went public to ensure we had a supermajority of eligible supporters.
 When we went public with our union, we also had an outpouring of support from artists, labels, fans, and external allies (including over 3,300 signatures on our public petition demanding a fair and timely election!) — we want the same equity and transparency we provide to our users for our workers.
 Thank you for standing with us!
-Our next step is to win an election administered by the NLRB so we can be an officially recognized union.
+Our next step is to get recognition from Songtradr and secure jobs for every employee at Bandcamp.

 What is the best way to support Bandcamp United?